CoAxLab/niphlem/docs/_sources/user_guide.rst.txt

 2-Physiological Signal
 ======================

-*Niphlem* is particularly designed to exctract physiological signal (cardiac, respiration) from electrocardiogram (ECG), pneumatic belt or pulse oximeter (pulse-ox) data recordings.
+*Niphlem* is designed to exctract physiological signals (cardiac, respiration) from electrocardiogram (ECG), pneumatic belt or pulse oximeter (pulse-ox) data recordings that are collected as participants are scanned in an MRI.
+The toolbox was specifically written with output from the Siemens Physiological Monitoring System in mind, but is able to work with and data in BIDS compliance.

-Right now, *niphlem* is able to work with physiological data in the form of log files acquired through a Multi-Band accelerated EPI Pulse sequence (visit `<https://www.cmrr.umn.edu/multiband>`_ for more details), and data in BIDS compliance.
 In the future, more formats of input physiological data will be incorporated.

 2.1- Loading physiological data from CMRR MB sequences
 ------------------------------------------------------------